Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Introduction

 \section{Introduction}

-Principal component analysis (PCA)~\citep{jolliffe1986principal} is an important unsupervised technique for feature extraction and dimension reduction, with a wide range of applications in statistics, machine learning such as gene representation and face recognition.
-PCA finds linear combinations of the original variables/predictors, called principal components (PCs), by projecting the original data onto an orthogonal linear space, such that the derived PCs capture maximal variance along the orthogonal directions.
+Principal component analysis (PCA)~\citep{jolliffe1986principal} is an important unsupervised technique for feature extraction and dimension reduction, with numerous applications in statistics and machine learning, such as gene representation and face recognition.
+The goal of PCA is to find a sequence of linear combinations of the original variables/predictors by projecting the original data onto an orthogonal linear space, called principal components (PCs), {such} that the derived PCs capture the maximum variance along the orthogonal direction.
 Numerically, PCA can be obtained via the singular value decomposition (SVD) of the data matrix.
-Denote $\bX_{n\times p}\in \mathbb{R}^{n\times p}$ a data matrix, consisting of $n$ observations of a random vector $\bx \in \mathbb{R}^{p}$ with population covariance matrix $\Sigma \in \mathbb{R}^{p\times p}$, where $n$ and $p$ are the number of observations and the number of variables/predictors, respectively.
-Without loss of generality, assume that all the predictors are centered with $0$ means.
-Let the SVD of $\bX$ be $\bX=\bU\bD\bV^T$.
-The principal components (PCs) are $\bZ=\bU\bD$, and the columns of $\bV$ are the corresponding loadings (or factor coefficients) of the PCs.
+Denote $\bX_{n\times p}\in \mathbb{R}^{n\times p}$ a data matrix consisting of $n$ observations of a random vector $\bx \in \mathbb{R}^{p}$ with a population covariance matrix $ \Sigma \in \mathbb{R}^{p\times p}$, where $n$ and $p$ are the number of observations and the number of variables/predictors, respectively.
+Without loss of generality, assume that all the predictors are centered with $0$ means. \normalem Let the SVD of $\bX$ be $\bX=\bU\bD\bV^T$.
+The projection of the data $\bZ=\bU\bD (= \bX\bV)$ are the derived PCs, and the columns of $\bV$ are the corresponding \emph{factor loadings} (or \emph{factor coefficients}, or \emph{PC vectors}).